dianagudu/motley_cue/README.md

 ```

 ### Running
-For quick testing, simply run with uvicorn (as user with permissions to add users) without SSL:
+For quick testing, simply run with uvicorn (as user with permissions to add users) without TLS:

 ```sh
 motley_cue_uvicorn
 ```
+The API will then be available at http://localhost:8080.

 ### Docker
 The full setup with docker: [motley_cue_docker](https://github.com/dianagudu/motley_cue_docker) image.